michft/vagrant-debian-jessie-64/README.md

+# Notes

+This script based on original dotzero [repo](https://github.com/dotzero/vagrant-debian-wheezy-64) which is in turn based on Carl's [repo](https://github.com/cal/vagrant-ubuntu-precise-64) and with some tweaks to be compatible Debian8.

+## Important.

+You need to change the `ISO_MD5="09a2c4d358fe8c8a34e20b030f7b5d72"` line in ./build.sh by looking up the relevant value [Here](http://cdimage.debian.org/cdimage/weekly-builds/amd64/iso-cd/MD5SUMS)

 ## About

 This script will:

- 1. download the `Debian 7.6 "Wheezy"` server, 64bit iso
+ 1. download the `Debian 8.0 beta "Jessie"` server, 64bit iso
  2. ... do some magic to turn it into a vagrant box file
- 3. output `debian-wheezy-64.box`
+ 3. output `debian-jessie-64.box`

 ## Requirements